 - A hypothesis is mainly generated for the solution, thus if it is not yielding any result, then the process should be stopped at any moment.

 - Sometimes a hypothesis can come out as a false one, but it helps in finding a new hypothesis with modifications.
-For example, if we have considered the age of students in a 10th class to be 14 years and average student’s age is 15 then we will realize that the assumption is wrong and thus it helped in a modification.
+For example, if we have considered the age of students in a 10th class to be 14 years and the average student’s age is 15 then we will realize that the assumption is wrong and thus it helped in a modification.

-- Sometimes we have more than one hypothesis and thus the selection process should be based on the weight of hypothesis on the ground of powerful facts and results.
+- Sometimes we have more than one hypothesis and thus the selection process should be based on the weight of the hypothesis on the ground of powerful facts and results.

-- There are also cases when two consecutive hypotheses come into the picture but then the choice is based on the simplicity of hypothesis.
+- There are also cases when two consecutive hypotheses come into the picture but then the choice is based on the simplicity of the hypothesis.
 A simple hypothesis contains lesser assumptions, more generalizing terms, and less independent variable.

-- Generally, hypothesis stands tall with the conventional knowledge.
+- Generally, the hypothesis stands tall with the conventional knowledge.
 But some time conventional initials can be wrong too, thus a valid hypothesis removes the wrong from the beginning.

 - Although hypothesis at starting is merely an assumption.
-But the ideation should not be an image in air castle.
+But the ideation should not be an image in an air castle.
 The assumption should be made in order to perceive a definite motive.

 FORMULATION OF HYPOTHESIS

 There is no set pattern of norms to decide what hypothesis should be taken into account for any problem.
 It is generally formulated from the previously failed hypothesis.
 A failed assumption thus plays an important role in the success of any hypothesis.
-Stebbing view on the origin of the hypothesis is the collection of knowledge and wisdom possessed by the group of literate people.
+Stebbing’s view on the origin of the hypothesis is the collection of knowledge and wisdom possessed by the group of literate people.
 There is the scientific approach to the formulation of hypothesis in which facts are studied intensively.
 The group in which hypothesis is the formulation, each and everybody sense of experiencing thing matters.
 Thus it is a collective analysis.
 For example, the election process of any country involves a collection of people thinking about the pros and cons and then getting agreed to a common contender.